stephenlee66/bc2407-money-laundering-detection/README.md

 ## 🥲 Limitations

 1. **Random train-test split instead of time-based split:** A random stratified split was used, meaning the trainset and testset contain transactions from the same time period (Oct 2022 – Aug 2023).
 In production deployment, a model would always predict future transactions based on past data.
-A time-based split — training on earlier transactions and testing on later ones — would better reflect real-world conditions and provide a more conservative estimate of model performance.
+A time-based split would better reflect real-world conditions and provide a more conservative estimate of model performance.
 2. **ROSE generates synthetic data:** The ROSE balancing method creates synthetic laundering transactions by interpolating between real ones.
 These synthetic cases may not represent the full diversity of real laundering behaviour, potentially causing the model to learn patterns that do not generalise to novel laundering schemes.
 3. **LOO features assume account history is available:** The aggregated features (`Sender_txn_count`, `Receiver_txn_count` etc.) require prior transaction history for each account.
 For new accounts with no history, these features default to zero or median values, which may reduce detection accuracy for first-time laundering attempts